 Note: employers can select multiple methods of recruitment.

-Due to small sample sizes for regional data, caution should be exercised interpreting these results.
-Unweighted data are used for Capital Region, while weighted data are used for Australian Capital Territory.
+Due to small sample sizes for data for the territories, caution should be exercised interpreting these results.
+Weighted data are used for Australian Capital Territory and Australia.
 Number of responses for each item varies depending on whether employers recruited or not.
 Reasons for recruitment difficulty data are only available for employers who have completed recruitment.